uzihell/uzihell/README.md

 so I'll be here most of the time

 DO NOT....
-do not call us a human! if you're close you can call us a person, otherwise call us drones/drone unless specified otherwise
+do not call us a human nor a person,call us drones/drone unless specified otherwise

 do not INTERACT with us if you're a